English : OCS and GLPI installation guide

 - Import new computers

 In the displayed list, you should see your server (on which we have installed the agent).
-Don't ask for it to be imported as we are going to see how to use automatic synchronization.
+You can import it and check retrieved information.

 We have configured one of the best inventory and asset management solution in a few minutes (probably the best, as it is OpenSource)